andrewdotn/crk-db/docs/notes-for-Arok.md

   - Or should they just be combined?
   - Ideally, POS field should pertain to the entire lexical entry.
 * ma: Could you change `[cf. nama]` to `[see nama]`?
+* manitowi-kîsikani-pîsim: Could you change the semicolon in the literal definition to a comma?